Winchester Thurston School welcomes admission applications from international students. In order to apply for admission, international students must:

 Applicants for grades 6 - 12 must submit two teacher recommendation forms -- one from a math teacher and one from an English teacher.

-- Applicants for grades 9 - 12 must take the TOEFL; applicants for grades 6 - 8 must take the TOEFL Jr.
+- Applicants for grades 9 - 12 must take the TOEFL or Duolingo English test; applicants for grades 6 - 8 must take the TOEFL, Jr. or Duolingo English test.

 - Schedule a Skype interview once all admission materials have been submitted.